brosmar18/Caps/README.md

 ### Problem Domain

-The CAPS (Courier, Airline, Parcel, and Shipment) system, now in its Phase 2, has evolved into a networked, event-driven application simulating a package delivery process.
-The core functionality remains focused on managing package states (pickup, in-transit, and delivered) and facilitating real-time communication between vendors and drivers.
-In this phase, the application employs Socket.io to create a network event-driven system, enabling real-time, bi-directional communication between web clients and servers.
+In Phase 3, CAPS (Courier, Airline, Parcel, and Shipment) evolves into a sophisticated, real-time package delivery management system.
+This phase introduces a robust queueing mechanism on the server side, ensuring every package event from pickup to delivery is reliably communicated to and acknowledged by vendors and drivers, even in their absence.
+With an emphasis on guaranteed delivery of notifications and the ability to catch up on missed messages, CAPS Phase 3 enhances the communication pipeline, ensuring vendors and drivers are always in sync with the delivery process.

 ### Links and Resources